ivanyu/pyheap/README.md

 $ python3 pyheap_dump.pyz --pid <pid> --file $(pwd)/heap.pyheap
 ```

-Please note that the heap file path will be written by target process so make sure the path exists for it (e.g. if it is in a separate mount namespace) and is writable.
+The heap file is written by the target process in its `/tmp`, but is moved subsequently under the specified path.

 If the target process belongs to a different user, use `sudo`.